You are listening to the most listened-to radio talk show in the country and probably the world.

 That's what being an American means.

-And especially what being a minority means, because it's payback time.
+And especially what being a minority means because it's payback time.

-And then you look around, you say everybody else has their stuff, and then you see some people even more than their stuff, they have a business.
+And then you see some people even more than their stuff, they have a business.

-Now, how do they get a business?
+Now, how did they get a business?

 That's not right.